 What Facilities Are There at Campland on the Bay?

-Campland on the Bay is a big RV park with 600 spaces.
+Campland on the Bay is a big RV park with nearly 600 spaces.
 It has RV sites with full hookups and can handle big rigs with tow vehicles.
 Some of their sites are pull-through, but other are back-in only.
 Tent sites also available.

 With so many sites, it's not surprising that they have a wide array of campsite options.
 They are in tiers, ranging from sites close to the beach with full hookups to tent-only, primitive sites that are perfect for tent campers on a budget.

 The campground has everything you'd expect in terms of the basics: restrooms, showers, a dump station, laundry facilities, a general store and propane service.
 It also offers Cable and TV hookups, barbecue facilities and WiFi internet access.
 However, many visitors report that WiFi is spotty, and some say they couldn't get on it at all.

 They have a dinner and a snack bar - and in case you overindulge, you can use the fitness center and swimming pool.
 Or rent a bike and get your exercise by pedaling around the big city park.